Eru Kapa-Kingi: Politics and activism

-After Te Pāti Māori president Tamihere called on Maramo and fellow TPM Tākuta Ferris to resign from the party in early November 2025, Kapa-Kingi criticised the party leadership particularly Tamihere, accusing him of character assassination and questioning his suitability to lead the party.
-On 9 November, the party's national council voted to expel both Maramo and Ferris, with the two MPs denouncing the decision as unconstitutional and stating they would challenge it.
+After Te Pāti Māori president Tamihere called on Mariameno Kapa-Kingi and fellow MP Tākuta Ferris to resign from the party in early November 2025, Kapa-Kingi criticised the party leadership particularly Tamihere, accusing him of character assassination and questioning his suitability to lead the party.
+On 9 November, the party's national council voted to expel both Mariameno Kapa-Kingi and Ferris, with the two MPs denouncing the decision as unconstitutional and stating they would challenge it.